 Scurvy is rare in higher income countries and therefore often forgotten as a potential differential diagnosis.

-The clinical manifestations of scurvy result from disordered pathways that utilise vitamin C, such collagen and connective tissue synthesis.
+The clinical manifestations of scurvy result from disordered pathways that utilise vitamin C, such as collagen and connective tissue synthesis.
 Symptoms can occur after just one to three months of inadequate vitamin C intake.

 Signs and symptoms

 And consider the limping child.
-Arthralgia, limb and joint swellings, limp, inability to weight-bear are often the presenting features of children being brought to medical attention.
+Arthralgia, limb and joint swellings, limp, and inability to weight-bear are often the presenting features of children being brought to medical attention.
 Although rare, scurvy should be considered in the differential of the limping child once the more common causes have been ruled out.

-Classic bony signs on imaging include: periosteal oedema, sub-periosteal collections and sub-periosteal haematomas, lucent bands through long bone metaphyses, osteopenia and widening of the distal extremity of the femur.
+Classic bony signs on imaging include periosteal oedema, sub-periosteal collections and sub-periosteal haematomas, lucent bands through long bone metaphyses, osteopenia and widening of the distal extremity of the femur.

 - Vitamin C supplementation orally for children with 100-300mg for one month or until full recovery.

 - All children under five years of age are recommended to take a multivitamin (unless formula feeding as this is already fortified).

 - Referral to a dietician for dietary education is imperative.